Questions?

 Hayden is certified in Pre-Primary-level 3 of the American Ballet Theatre National Training Curriculum, providing a firm foundation in methodical pedagogy.
 She is a level 3 certified PBT teacher, knowledge she draws upon to teach her students about tailoring technique to their unique anatomy.

-While early in her dance education career, Hayden is already on faculty at UNCSA Preparatory Dance and Surry County Dance.
-She teaches ballet, pointe, PBT, ballet theory, and ballet history to students ages 3-18.
+While early in her dance education career, Hayden is already on faculty at UNCSA Preparatory Dance, Surry County Dance, and Southeast School of Dance.
+She teaches ballet, pointe, PBT, ballet theory, and ballet history to students ages 6-18.

 Her next goal is an M.A. in Dance Education to deepen her pedagogical knowledge and expose her to the world of dance research.
 Hayden cannot get enough of dance theory and has her heart set on the many ways she can make a difference in students' dance experience and success.